 - PYTHON – VARIABLE

 Python is dynamically typed, which means that you don’t have to declare what type each variable is.
 In Python, variables are a storage placeholder for texts and numbers.
-It must have a name so that you are able to find it again.
+It must have a name so that you can find it again.
 The variable is always assigned with the equal sign, followed by the value of the variable.

 - BASIC OPERATORS IN PYTHON

-Arithmetic operators are used to perform mathematical operations like addition, subtraction, multiplication and division.
-Assignment operators: Assignment operators are used to assign values to the variables.
+Arithmetic operators are used to performing mathematical operations like addition, subtraction, multiplication and division.
+Assignment operators: Assignment operators are used to assigning values to the variables.